Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Numerical results

 Table \ref{tab:iters} summarizes the elapsed time and the evolution through the iterations of the associated norms of the difference between the exact and the approximate solutions in the case of the soliton with values $c=\nu=1$.
 The time interval in these cases is $[-2,2]$, and the space interval is $[-8,8]$.
 These norms are computed using \eqref{Sprime-error},\eqref{LpW1q-error} and \eqref{LinfH1-error} with uniform weights equal 1, and uniform $N_\text{test}$ and $M_\text{test}$ given by 100.
-As a conclusion, from Table \ref{tab:iters} we deduce that, during the numerical computations all the norms involved in Theorem \ref{MT} decreased to a value of order $10^{-2}$ and it takes less than one minute.
+As a conclusion, from Table \ref{tab:iters} we deduce that, during the numerical computations the norms $L^{t}_{\infty}H^1$ and $\mathcal C'$ involved in Theorem \ref{MT} decreased to a value of order {$10^{-2}$, while the norm $L^{p}_t W^{1,q}_x$ to order $10^{-3}$}, and {the algorithm} takes half a minute.

-Fig. \ref{fig:Estimation-Sprime} computes the $L_t^pW^{1,q}_x$ error \eqref{LpW1q-error} of the trained DNN $u_{\hbox{DNN},\#}$ for different admissible pairs $(p,q)$.
-The values of $q$ are chosen uniformly as a grid of 197 points between 2 and 100, namely, $q = \frac k2$ for $k = 4,\ldots,200$.
-Our numerical simulations suggest that for large values of $q$, error$_{L^p_tW^{1,q}_x}$ is zero, and that the worst case of error$_{\mathcal S'}$ in the trained DNN was dictated by the $L^\infty_tH^1_x$ norm or values close to it.
+Fig. \ref{fig:Estimation-Cprime} computes the $L_t^pW^{1,q}_x$ error \eqref{LpW1q-error} for { one of} the trained DNNs $u_{\hbox{DNN},\#}$ for different admissible pairs $(p,q)$.
+The values of $q$ are chosen uniformly as a grid of {597 points between 2 and 300, namely, $q = \frac k2$ for $k = 4,\ldots,600$}. { Fig. \ref{fig:Estimation-Cprime} suggest that the maximum is attached in $q=2$, that is, the norm $\mathcal C'$ is governed by the norm $L^{\infty}_t H^1$.
+This can be also seen in each table presented in this work.
+Additionally, after the maximum, the norms have a local minimum in $q=4$, which is indeed the admissible pair we are using to minimize the linear evolution of the difference.
+The point $q=4$ is followed by a broad range of $q$ where the error increases, until it eventually drops sharply to zero at a certain point.}